italoosorio/SilkBuilder-Doc/training/README.md

 # Training

-Using this guides you will learn how to start developing applications using SilkBuilder.
+Using this guide, you will learn how to start developing applications using SilkBuilder.

 ## SilkBuilder Development